tonyhammond/centex/README.md

-The `cenTeX`  macro package was developed within the Scientific and Technical Information (STI) Department of NATO SACLANTCEN for preparing scientific documents for publication (included in this category are Management documents which relate to the scientific programme).
+The `cenTeX`  macro package was developed within the Scientific and Technical Information (STI) Department of NATO SACLANTCEN for preparing scientific documents for publication (and included in this category were Management documents relating to the scientific programme).

-A fairly extensive set of macros specifically tailored for SACLANTCEN documents has been layered on top of the `PLAIN` base.
-This format has been preloaded into `TeX` and is called `cenTeX`.
-The aims of `cenTeX` are to provide appropriate formatting for different document types, to facilitate some of the more complex document structures (such as tabular information, page composition, etc.), to enable a simple means to integrate graphics into the
+A fairly extensive set of macros specifically tailored for SACLANTCEN documents was layered on top of the `PLAIN` base.
+This format was preloaded into `TeX` and is called `cenTeX`.
+The aims of `cenTeX` were to provide appropriate formatting for different document types, to facilitate some of the more complex document structures (such as tabular information, page composition, etc.), to enable a simple means to integrate graphics into the